-6. Wave - simple (and free) option for sole traders and freelancers
+6. Wave - simple option for sole traders and freelancers

-Wave is another great option for small businesses - it’s target market is typically companies with 1-9 employees, solopreneurs, and freelancers.
-And the big benefit for those businesses is pretty clear - Wave is free to use for accounting, invoicing, and receipts!
+Wave is another great option for small businesses - its target market is typically companies with 1-9 employees, solopreneurs, and freelancers.
+And the big benefit for those businesses is pretty clear - Wave is great to use for accounting, invoicing, and receipts!

 The only time you pay is if you choose to handle online payments through the platform.
 Credit card processing comes with a fee.
 But that’s it!